It’s about 10AM and I’m at the airport in Eindhoven, the Netherlands. I’m about to board my plane back to Malta. I have mixed feelings about it.

 I wanted to travel to Amsterdam to be completely alone and free in the world.
 I like the fact that no one knows me, no one can judge me or condition me.
 I don’t like it when people try to force things onto me.
 And sometimes, life can be like that.
 I don’t like it, but have to adhere to it I guess.

-Amsterdam was meant to be a place where I could breath and do whatever I wanted with no care or bother to the world.
+Amsterdam was meant to be a place where I could breathe and do whatever I wanted with no care or bother to the world.

 I wanted to feel like my old self, from back in Michigan, who was at peace with herself.
 I liked how chill I was.
 I was never rushing anywhere.
 I spoke slowly.
 I wasn’t stressed.
 I didn’t let work get to me.
 I wasn’t bothered by people because I didn’t let them effect me.